ashima/webgl-diagnostic/README.md

 You will need an XSLT 1.0 processor (e.g. xsltproc from libxml/libxslt) and a make program (e.g. GNU Make) to build localized HTML versions of the onboarder.
-If you have these tools, you can run 'make' in example/ to generate example localizations.
+If you have tools like these, you can run 'make' in example/ to generate example localizations.

 #### Localization